Muslims can never vote for BJP, they can never trust people who worship Godse: SP MLA | Politics

 - India

-The Samajwadi Party's Sambhal MLA Iqbal Mehmood Thursday claimed that Muslims can never vote for BJP ''since they can never trust people who worship Nathuram Godse'', the man who shot dead Mahatma Gandhi.
-He also accused All India Majlis-e-Ittehadul Muslimeen led by Asadudding Owaisi the ''B team'' of BJP.
+Samajwadi Party's Sambhal MLA Iqbal Mehmood has claimed that Muslims can never vote for the BJP ''since they can never trust people who worship Nathuram Godse'', the man who shot dead Mahatma Gandhi.

+He also accused the All India Majlis-e-Ittehadul Muslimeen (AIMIM) led by Asadudding Owaisi of being the ''B team'' of the Bharatiya Janata Party (BJP).

-Referring to the recent meeting the BJP held with Pasmanda Muslims in Lucknow, Mehmood said, ''A true Muslim can never vote for BJP.
-This is because BJP and RSS can never be of Muslims.
+Referring to the recent meeting the BJP held with Pasmanda Muslims in Lucknow, Mehmood said on Thursday, ''A true Muslim can never vote for the BJP.
+This is because the BJP and the Rashtriya Swayamsevak Sangh (RSS) can never be of Muslims.
 Muslims can never trust people who worship Godse the killer of Mahatma Gandhi.''
-About Bahujan Samaj Party supremo Mayawati, he alleged that its supremo Mayawati is afraid of central agencies like the CBI and ED ''which is why she never speaks against the BJP''. ''Samajwadi Party is the only party that is fighting BJP,'' he claimed.
+He alleged that Bahujan Samaj Party (BSP) supremo Mayawati is afraid of central agencies like the CBI and ED ''which is why she never speaks against the BJP''.

+''The Samajwadi Party (SP) is the only party that is fighting the BJP,'' he claimed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)